Patrizia Ziveri

 Experimental Sciences & Mathematics

-Patrizia Ziveri is ICREA Research Professor at the Institute of Environmental Science and Technology (ICTA-UAB) Universitat Autònoma de Barcelona (UAB).
-She coordinates the Marine and Environmental Biogeosciences Research Group (MERS) focusing on the natural and human-driven marine biogeochemical processes and sustainability challenges.
+Patrizia Ziveri is ICREA Research Professor at the Institut de Ciència i Tecnologia Ambientals, Universitat Autònoma de Barcelona, (ICTA-UAB) where she coordinates the Marine Environmental Systems Science (MERS) that catalyzes research on the natural and human-driven marine processes and related social challenges.
 Before joining ICREA, she obtained her PhD at the University of Padua (Italy) / University of South Carolina (USA), focusing on the impacts of El Niño climate oscillations on calcareous phytoplankton in the Eastern Pacific Ocean.
 After a postdoc at USC, she moved to the Vrije Universiteit Amsterdam, as a research scientist / associate professor.
-She led the first European coordinated effort to address ocean acidification in the Mediterranean Sea (2011-14) and other international initiatives.
-She was the Scientific Director of the ICTA-UAB Center of Excellence ‘María de Maeztu’ (2015-20) and chief scientist of several oceanographic cruises.
+She led the first European coordinated effort to address ocean acidification in the Mediterranean Sea.
+She is presently the ICTA-UAB Scientific Director and was the coordinator of the first ‘María de Maeztu’ Excellence grant of ICTA-UAB (2015-20).

 Research interests